·

 Ingredients

-• 4 cups pears peeled (cored, and chopped)
+• 4 cups pears, peeled (cored and chopped)

-• 2 tablespoon bottled lemon juice
+• 2 tablespoons bottled lemon juice

-• 2 teaspoon ground ginger
+• 2 teaspoons ground ginger

 • 1 teaspoon ground nutmeg